MendelGusmao/QuickThemes/README.md

 # Info

 QuickThemes allows you to easily cycle through any combination of Sublime Text 2 preferences.
 The obvious use is for changing color schemes, themes, and fonts simultaneously, but any of the ST2 preferences are available.
+It can search for installed themes and group them by its directories' names.

 # Usage

+Super+Alt+=: Search for installed themes (will overwrite quick_themes) Super+Alt+-: Change group
 Super+Alt+0: Cycle up
 Super+Alt+9: Cycle down

 Alternatively, you can switch themes via Super+Shift+P and fuzzy search, e.g. "Super+Shift+P qtn" for next theme, "Super+Shift+P qtp" for previous theme.